Skip to main content

 • (+) Minimum energy used, since only a few nodes run VDFs, and these are not parallelized.
 Very low marginal cost to farm.

-• (+) More consistent transaction block times (targeted average is one per 52 seconds).
+• (+) More consistent transaction block times.

 • (+) Less susceptible to selfish mining attacks.